 User Story: As a VA.gov user, I need to be able to check for existing appointments at a VA facility.

 Auth on Landing Page with appointment

 Once you’ve created your test cases and a test run, you’ll want to execute the test through the TestRail interface.

 As you execute your tests, you can use TestRail to mark each step as pass or fail.
 In addition, when you encounter a failing step you should log the failure as a defect in VA.gov-team and link the defect to the step and test case that failed.
 If you log your results as you execute your test plan you can achieve strong traceability between the execution of tests and the defects discovered during execution.

 After you’ve created a test plan, linked references, executed the test plan, and linked defects where appropriate; it’s time to report the results of your QA testing efforts to stakeholders.
 TestRail includes several built-in templates that can be used for reporting.

 We require specific QA reports at certain points in the development process as part of the collaboration cycle.
-For a detailed description of the Platform’s QA requirements, see Required QA artifacts.
+For a detailed description of the Platform’s QA requirements, see Platform QA Standards.